Lunem-LumenLee/gobbiebars/README.md

 ### Clock

-The Clock plugin displays Vana'diel time, real time, or both.
+The Clock plugin shows Vana'diel time, real time, or both in a configurable display.

-It supports seconds display, Vana'diel and real-time icons, font settings, alarm text, alarm mode, repeat timing, alarm sound testing, and an optional alarm overlay when the alarm fires.
+It includes customizable clock icons, font, font size, font color, and an alarm system with repeat timing, alarm sound settings, and an optional on-screen alarm overlay.

 ![Clock Plugin](docs/screenshots/clock.png)

 ### Codex

-The Codex plugin provides a lookup/tracking window for missing spells or other useful entries.
+The Codex plugin tracks missing spells for your current job and displays them in a clickable list.

-It includes refresh support, a missing count display, selectable wiki source, label display options, list display options, and separate font settings for the label and list.
+You can click any listed spell to open its wiki or Fandom page.
+It includes refresh support, missing spell count, selectable wiki source, display options, and configurable font settings.

 ![Codex Plugin](docs/screenshots/codex-settings.png)